Super-stability in the Student-Project Allocation Problem with Ties: An algorithm for SPA-ST under super-stability

-Now suppose $(s_i, p_j)$ was deleted as a result of $p_j$ being full or oversubscribed.
-Suppose firstly that $p_j$ ends up full in $M$.
-Then $(s_i, p_j)$ cannot block $M$ irrespective of whether $l_k$ is undersubscribed or full in $M$, since $l_k$ prefers the worst assigned student(s) in $M(p_j)$ to $s_i$.
-Hence suppose $p_j$ ended up undersubscribed in $M$.
-As $p_j$ was previously full, each pair $(s_t, p_u)$, for each $s_t$ that is no better than $s_i$ at the tail of $\mathcal{L}_k$ and each $p_u \in P_k \cap A_t$, would have been deleted in line 34 of the algorithm.
-Thus if $l_k$ is full in $M$, then $(s_i, p_j)$ does not block $M$.
+Firstly, suppose $(s_i, p_j)$ was deleted as a result of $p_j$ being full or oversubscribed (on lines 12 or 21).
+Suppose $p_j$ is full in $M$.
+Then $(s_i, p_j)$ cannot block $M$ irrespective of whether $l_k$ is undersubscribed or full in $M$, since $l_k$ prefers the worst assigned student/s in $M(p_j)$ to $s_i$.
+Hence $p_j$ is undersubscribed in $M$.
+As $p_j$ was previously full, each pair $(s_t, p_u)$, for each $s_t$ that is no better than $s_i$ at the tail of $\mathcal{L}_k$ and each $p_u \in P_k \cap A_t$, would have been deleted on line 34 of the algorithm.
+Thus, if $l_k$ is full in $M$ then $(s_i, p_j)$ does not block $M$.
 Suppose $l_k$ is undersubscribed in $M$.
-If $l_k$ was full at some point during the execution of the algorithm, then $I$ admits no super-stable matching, by Lemma \ref{lecturer-full-undersubscribed-lemma}.
-Suppose $l_k$ was never full during the algorithm's execution.
-As $(s_i, p_j)$ is a blocking pair of $M$, $s_i$ cannot be assigned in $M$ a project that she prefers to $p_j$.
-Hence $I$ admits no super-stable matching, by Lemma \ref{project-oversubscribed-lemma}.
+If $l_k$ was full at some point during the execution of the algorithm then $I$ admits no super-stable matching, by Lemma \ref{lemma:super-lec-full-under}.
+Hence $l_k$ was never full during the algorithm's execution.
+Recall that each of $p_j$ and $l_k$ is undersubscribed in $M$.
+As $(s_i, p_j)$ is a blocking pair of $M$, $s_i$ cannot be assigned in $M$ to a project that she prefers to $p_j$.
+Hence $I$ admits no super-stable matching, by Lemma \ref{lemma-super-proj-full-under}.

+Next, suppose $(s_i, p_j)$ was deleted as a result of $l_k$ being full or oversubscribed (on lines 16 or 26), $(s_i, p_j)$ could only block $M$ if $l_k$ is undersubscribed in $M$.
+If this is the case then $I$ admits no super-stable matching, by Lemma \ref{lemma:super-lec-full-under}.

+Finally, suppose $(s_i, p_j)$ was deleted (on line 34) because some other project $p_{j'}$ offered by $l_k$ was previously full and ended up undersubscribed on line 28.
+Then $l_k$ must have identified the most-preferred student, say $s_r$, who was previously assigned to $p_{j'}$ but subsequently got rejected from $p_{j'}$.
+At this point, $s_i$ is at the tail of $\mathcal{L}_k$ and $s_i$ is no better than $s_r$ in $\mathcal{L}_k$.
+Moreover, every project offered by $l_k$ that $s_i$ finds acceptable would have been deleted from $s_i$'s preference list at the for loop iteration in line 34.
+If $p_j$ is full in $M$ then $(s_i,p_j)$ does not block $M$.
+Hence $p_j$ is undersubscribed in $M$.
+If $l_k$ is full in $M$ then $(s_i, p_j)$ does not block $M$, since $s_i \notin M(l_k)$ and $l_k$ prefers the worst student/s in $M(l_k)$ to $s_i$.
+Hence $l_k$ is undersubscribed in $M$.
+Again by Lemma \ref{lemma-super-proj-full-under}, $I$ admits no super-stable matching.